• Shiela Ryan, President, Education, Clinic Coordination

 Shiela Ryan has been a member of the Georgia PKU Connect Board of Directors since 2009.
-She graduated in May, 2017 from the Georgia State University Undergraduate Program (DPD) in Nutrition and Dietetics.
-During her enrollment at GSU Shiela was the Treasurer for the Nutrition Student Network, received a DPD Outstanding Student Award, and attained a ServSafe manager’s certification.
+She graduated in May 2017 from the Georgia State University Undergraduate Program (DPD) in Nutrition and Dietetics and completed her dietetic internship Fall, 2017 with Keith & Associates Dietetic Distance Internship (KADDI).
 Shiela also holds a Bachelor of Business Administration with a focus in Human Resources Management from Columbus State University.
 Prior to studying Nutrition at GSU Shiela held a management position in Employee Benefits for Synovus Financial Corp. for over 10 years.
-While not studying nutrition, or connecting with Georgia PKU families Shiela enjoys spending time with her family, running, and cooking.
-Her interest in supporting the PKU community began with the diagnosis of her Nephew in 2008 and her professional journey in nutrition continues with the onset of her Dietetic Internship Fall, 2017 with Keith & Associates Dietetic Distance Internship (KADDI).
+While not studying nutrition or connecting with Georgia PKU families Shiela enjoys spending time with her family, running, and cooking.
+Her interest in supporting the PKU community began with the diagnosis of her Nephew in 2008 and her professional journey in nutrition continues with her role as an outpatient dietitian working for Morrison Healthcare at Wellstar in Atlanta, Georgia.

 • John Lorimer, Secretary